 Aside from that, the knee slide may be used against De La Riva, Reverse De La Riva, Single-Leg X, Butterfly, and many other prominent open guards.

-So, if you execute the knee cut fast, aggressively, and with superb timing, you will be able to pass many open guards.
+So, if you execute the knee cut fast, aggressively, and with superb timing, you can pass many open guards.

 In the video below, Andrew Wiltse displays the knee slice pass from an open guard in great detail.